dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 The following permissions can be assigned to a service account token on an Enterprise plan.
 For more details about these permissions, see "[Enterprise permissions](/docs/collaborate/manage-access/enterprise-permissions)."

 **Account Admin** <br/>
 Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
-For more on these permissions, see [Account Viewer](/docs/collaborate/manage-access/enterprise-permissions#account-admin).
+For more on these permissions, see [Account Admin](/docs/collaborate/manage-access/enterprise-permissions#account-admin).

 **Metadata Only**<br/>
 Metadata only service tokens can authorize requests to the metadata API.

 **Job Admin**<br/>
 Job Admin service tokens can authorize request for viewing, editing, and creating environments, triggering runs, and viewing historical runs.
-For more on these permissions, see [Account Viewer](/docs/collaborate/manage-access/enterprise-permissions#job-admin).
+For more on these permissions, see [Job Admin](/docs/collaborate/manage-access/enterprise-permissions#job-admin).

 **Account Viewer**<br/>
 Account Viewer service tokens have read only access to dbt Cloud accounts.
 For more on these permissions, see [Account Viewer](/docs/collaborate/manage-access/enterprise-permissions#account-viewer) on the Enterprise Permissions page.